-- Proficiency: The percentage of students who are proficient in math, reading, and science on the EOG and EOC assessments. - Growth: At each grade-level, the percentage of student Northwest Evaluation Association (NWEA) growth targets met in English language arts, math, and science will surpass 100%. - State Accountability: The school's Performance Component of the NC School Performance Grade (SPG).
+\Proficiency: The percentage of students who are proficient in math, reading, and science on the EOG and EOC assessments.

+\Growth: At each grade-level, the percentage of student Northwest Evaluation Association (NWEA) growth targets met in English language arts, math, and science will surpass 100%.

+\State Accountability: The school's Performance Component of the NC School Performance Grades (SPG).

 In addition to state assessments, all students will take the computer-based, adaptive NWEA Measure of Academic Progress (MAP) assessment three times per year.
-The NWEA assessment also gives students the opportunity to practice with the newest technologically enhanced item types.
+The NWEA assessment also gives students the opportunity to practice with the newest technology.

-At the conclusion of each testing season, and throughout the year as data becomes available, UPAW will report state and interim assessments to the Board at monthly Board meetings.
-In UPAW's first year, these initial results will act as a baseline for future goals.
+At the conclusion of each testing season, and throughout the year as data becomes available, WLPA will report state and interim assessments to the Board at monthly Board meetings.
+In WLPA's first year, these initial results will act as a baseline for future goals.
 A baseline year will also be utilized when the state introduces new state-wide assessments or SPG calculations.
-In lieu of a baseline comparison in Year 1, we will monitor UPAW's performance relative to demographically similar area schools.
+In lieu of a baseline comparison in Year 1, we will monitor WLPA's performance relative to demographically similar area schools.

-We will also approve the Strategic Plan (described above) and School Improvement Plan (if applicable) in order to ensure that measures are put into place to achieve our mission of offering an academically rigorous learning environment that is enhanced with personalized learning plans.
+We will also approve the Strategic Plan (described above) and School Improvement Plan (if applicable) in order to ensure that measures are put into place to achieve our mission of offering a rigorous education program that offers personalized learning plans.
 QUEST visit data from the EMO will deliver evidence that the teachers are adhering to the Education Model and implementing highly effective teaching strategies to the students.

-To monitor UPAW's culture, we will view results from parent and staff surveys, which provides insight on pertinent issues such as satisfaction and safety.
+To monitor WLPA's culture, we will view results from parent and staff surveys, which provides insight on pertinent issues such as satisfaction and safety.
 Financial reports, enrollment and attendance figures, and other information needed to further monitor progress toward the mission will also be evaluated.